Pacific Northwest Native Plant Profile: Pacific Madrone (Arbutus menziesii)

 Pacific madrone are fairly easy to grow from seed.
 Collect fruit soon after it ripens, generally early to mid-fall.
 Because one berry can have up to 20 seeds, you won’t need more than one if you just want to grow a few trees.

-Separate the seeds from the pulp of a ripe, red berry (if they have dried, soak them overnight to help release the seeds from the pulp).
-Place them in a small bowl of water for 15-20 minutes; discard those that float and allow those that sink to dry in a cool place out of sunlight.
+Separate the seeds from the pulp of a ripe, red berry (if it has dried, soak it overnight to help release the seeds from the pulp).
+Place seeds in a small bowl of water for 15-20 minutes; discard those that float and allow those that sink to dry in a cool place out of sunlight.
 Dry seeds may be viable for a couple of years if stored properly in a cold, dry place.
-Place seeds on top of a fine seedling mix, either in a pot outdoors or in the soil where you want a tree to grow, and cover just slightly.
+Place seeds on top of a fine seedling mix in autumn, either in a pot outdoors or in the soil where you want a tree to grow, and cover just slightly.
 I like to grow them in pots so I have a little more control, but I’ve had success both ways.
 If you choose to use pots, keep them moist but not wet, and keep them away from slugs and snails.

 Madrone seeds reportedly are able to maintain dormancy for long periods (“scores of years”) in the soil, but when conditions are just right — cold but above-freezing temperatures and adequate moisture — dormancy is broken in late winter/early spring after cold stratification has weakened the seed coat.
 At that point pots should be moved into a somewhat warm (if possible), bright location, but with little direct sunlight—seedlings establish best in partial shade and will grow fairly slowly.
 Keep them moist, but not saturated.
 After they have developed their second or third set of true leaves they may be moved to bigger pots with fast-draining soil (I like to use a mix of sterilized potting soil and small gravel), handling them by their expendable first set of leaves, not their delicate stems.
 Water them when the top inch of soil is dry; I find it’s hard to overwater with fast draining soil, but do give them time to dry out slightly.
 Plant them out when they’re 3 to 10 inches tall, preferably in autumn, in the conditions described above.
 Don’t attempt to relocate them.